Skip to content

 Last updated: June 2026

-When to visit Lucknow month by month: best weather windows, budget trade-offs, and which months to skip entirely.
+Best time to visit Lucknow month by month: ideal weather windows, budget trade-offs, and which months to skip entirely.

 This guide is for general travel planning purposes.
 Always verify current prices, opening hours, and availability directly with venues before visiting.